Earnest Money - Do You Know What It Is?

-1) You can give the earnest money to your REALTOR® at the time that you write the offer.
+- You can give the earnest money to your Realtor at the time that you write the offer.

-If you choose the latter of the two, you must give the earnest money to your REALTOR within four (4) calendar days after acceptance.
-The Brokerage will then have four (4) calendar days in which to deposit the earnest money.
+If you choose the latter of the two, you must give your real estate agent the earnest money within four (4) calendar days after acceptance.
+The Brokerage will then have (4) calendar days in which to deposit the earnest money.

 What form of payment does my earnest money need to be?

 You can pay your Earnest Money in the form of a cashier's check, wire transfer, or personal check.
-Cash is not advised, as you would want a type of 'receipt' to track the earnest money deposit.
+Cash is not advised, as you would want a type of receipt to track the earnest money deposit.
 In fact, many lenders won't even accept your earnest money deposit if you have given it in cash form.
 They want to see where the money is coming from.
 Don't use a credit card.
-Doing that could affect your debt to income ratio (Actually, how about you just freeze all your credit cards in ice until you have become an official homeowner).
+Doing that could affect your debt to income ratio, and I don't even know of any real estate agencies that could take earnest money via credit card.
+(Actually, how about you freeze all your credit cards in ice until you have become an official homeowner).

 You may want to ask your lender how they would prefer you to pay your Earnest Money.
-Some loan types want to see exactly where the money is coming.
-If you show a deposit into your checking right before you write the check, you may have to write a letter explaining where the money came from.
+Some loan types want to see exactly where the money is coming from and from an account they have documented for you.
+For example, if you show a deposit into your checking account right before writing the check, you may have to write a letter explaining where the money came from.

 Where does the earnest money go?

 In Utah, the earnest money is most often given to the buyer's Real Estate company.
 The Brokerage then deposits the earnest money into the Brokerage Real Estate Trust Account, and it is held there until the closing of the sale.

 Some real estate brokerages do not have a trust account.
 In those instances, the earnest money sits in escrow at the title company.
 Title companies may also be the preferred location of holding earnest money when the seller is a bank selling the home as a foreclosure.
 It will just depend on what their guidelines are.